rohantikotekar/CodeMates-AI-Agents-for-your-Code-to-Cloud-Journey/README.md

-# TALKITDOIT: AI-Powered DevOps Agent Collective
+# CodeMates: AI Agents for your Code to Cloud journey

 > **An intelligent ecosystem of AI agents that transforms your development workflow through automation, prediction, and natural language interaction.**

-TALKITDOIT is a **revolutionary DevOps automation platform** designed to eliminate manual bottlenecks in your development pipeline.
+CodeMates is a **revolutionary DevOps automation platform** designed to eliminate manual bottlenecks in your development pipeline.
 It leverages a team of specialized AI agents that work collaboratively to handle code review, build prediction, infrastructure management, and CI/CD orchestration.
 This ensures your development process is not just automated, but also intelligent, predictive, and continuously optimized, saving your team countless hours while improving code quality and deployment reliability.

 ---